PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 `git diff --check` pass, and the orchestrator shrank from 1,088 to 1,065 lines.
 No model conversion or inference was run.

+PReLU channel-first evidence propagation and channel-last Gather-slice axis repair now live in focused fast-precanonicalize policy helpers.
+PReLU owns its single module-call pattern; Gather reuses the existing shared decoder and preserves indentation/index expressions while moving the slice from axis 3 to axis 1.
+A synthetic PReLU→Gather chain proves both evidence updates and the rewrite.
+Sixteen focused policy/ownership tests pass (95 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`;
+the orchestrator shrank from 1,065 to 1,039 lines and the exporter by net 24 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-